-View to Piazza Tasso and the statue of Saint Antonino
+View of Piazza Tasso and the statue of Saint Antonino

 Piazza Tasso during Christmas

 Visit the Piazza Tasso – which is Sorrento’s main square, surrounded by elegant buildings.
 Have a morning coffee with a croissant at Bar Ercolano, Fauno, or Sirenuse, or enjoy an aperitif in the late afternoon hour.
 The square’s name is in honor of Torquato Tasso, a 16th-century Italian poet born in Sorrento.
-A statue of the famous poet dominates Piazza Tasso and a figure of Sant’Antonino, patron saint of the city.
+A statue of the famous poet dominates Piazza Tasso, and a figure of Sant’Antonino, the city’s patron saint.
 From the Piazza Tasso starts the main street called Corso Italia, a long road full of shops, bars, and ice cream parlors, from where you can arrive at the alleys of the historic center.
 The square is magnificent under Christmas as well, when it is all decorated with a giant Christmas tree, and all the buildings around are illuminated with Christmas lights.